Bounding Radon numbers via Betti numbers: Results

 \subsection{Embeddability}

-We have seen that for a finite family of sets in $\R^d$, in order to have a bounded Radon's number, it suffices to restrict the reduced Betti numbers up to $\lceil d/2 \rceil -1$.
-Which Betti numbers do we need to restrict, if we replace $\R^d$ by some other topological space $X$?
-The following paragraphs provide some simple bounds if $X$ is a simplicial complex or a smooth real manifold.
-The base for the statements is the following simple observation: Given a topological space $X$ embeddable into $\R^d$, we may view any subset of $X$ as a subset of $\R^{d}$ and use Theorem~\ref{t:boundedRadon}.
+We have seen that for a family of sets in $\R^d$, in order to have a bounded Radon number, it suffices to restrict the reduced Betti numbers up to dimension $\lceil d/2 \rceil -1$.
+Which Betti numbers do we need to restrict, if we replace $\R^d$ by some other topological space $\Rspace$?
+The following paragraphs provide some simple bounds if $\Rspace$ is a simplicial complex or a smooth real manifold.
+The base for the statements is the following simple observation: Given a topological space $\Rspace$ embeddable into $\R^d$, we may view any subset of $\Rspace$ as a subset of $\R^{d}$ and use Theorem~\ref{t:boundedRadon}.

-Since any (finite) $k$-dimensional simplicial complex embeds into $\R^{2k+1}$, we have: \begin{itemize} \item If $K$ is a (finite) $k$-dimensional simplicial complex and $\F$ is a finite family of sets in $K$ with $TC_{k+1}(\F)\leq b$, then $r(\F)\leq r(b,2k+1)$. \end{itemize} Again, this bound is qualitatively sharp in the sense that all $\widetilde \beta_i$, $0 \leq i \leq k$, need to be bounded in order to have a bounded Radon's number, see \cite[Example 3]{hb17}.
+Since any (finite) $k$-dimensional simplicial complex embeds into $\R^{2k+1}$, we have: \begin{itemize} \item If $K$ is a (finite) $k$-dimensional simplicial complex and $\F$ is a family of sets in $K$ with $HC_{k+1}(\F)\leq b$, then $r(\F)\leq r(b,2k+1)$. \end{itemize} This result is again qualitatively sharp, i.e. all $\tilde \beta_i, 0 \leq i \leq k$, need to be bounded.
+In fact, it is enough to slightly modify Example \ref{ex:sharpness} to show this.
+Namely, we consider the ambient space to be the union of the stated sets (taken as a simplicial complex) and not $\mathbb R^d$.

-Using the strong Whitney's embedding theorem~\cite{whitneyimbedding}, stating that any smooth real $k$-dimensional manifold embeds into $\R^{2k}$, we obtain the following: \begin{itemize} \item If $M$ is a smooth $k$-dimensional real manifold and $\mathcal F$ is a finite family of sets in $M$ with $TC_{k}(\F)\leq b$, then $r(\F)\leq r(b,2k)$. \end{itemize}
+Using the strong Whitney's embedding theorem~\cite{whitneyimbedding}, stating that any smooth real $k$-dimensional manifold embeds into $\R^{2k}$, we obtain the following: \begin{itemize} \item If $M$ is a smooth $k$-dimensional real manifold and $\mathcal F$ is a family of sets in $M$ with $HC_{k}(\F)\leq b$, then $r(\F)\leq r(b,2k)$. \end{itemize}